 Yoga has gained a great deal of popularity over the past two decades–and popularity generates demand.
 As a result, we now live in a world that is almost overpopulated with yoga teachers.

 People can be wary of individuals who travel to India, or pretty much anywhere in the world, attend an intensive four-week-long training course, and come back as qualified (glorified!) yogis.
 Perhaps rightly so, considering that on the teacher training course I attended there was a fellow trainee who couldn’t do Shoulderstand!
 Some of the teachers-in-training had only been practising for several months; most of the others for two or three years.

-When questions arise about the quality of the yoga teacher training system, the parallel with the medical profession comes to mind.
-Is it the training received at university that makes a good doctor or nurse?
+However, when questions arise about the quality of the yoga teacher training system, the parallel with the medical profession comes to mind: Is it the training received at university that makes a good doctor or nurse?
 Or is it one’s aptitude and genuine desire to help others?

 I love teaching yoga because I know how transformative the practice can be.
-I started practising regularly in 2003, aged 29, in order to correct a bad posture caused by many years of piano playing and computer work, but I soon realised I benefited from the practice mentally and emotionally as much as I did on a physical level.
+I started practising regularly just before hitting 30, initially in order to correct a bad posture caused by many years of piano practice, as well as computer work, but I soon noticed how I benefited from the practice mentally and emotionally as much as I did on a physical level.

 In classes, energy and presence are important factors: teachers need to be focused and grounded.
 A good tone of voice will be soothing and at the same time motivating.
 You want your students to relax, but also to feel stretched out by the end of the class.
 This can be a tricky balancing act.
-I’ve been in yoga classes where the tone was harsh, almost military, and others where it was artificially calm.
+I have attended classes where the tone was harsh, almost military, and others where it was artificially calm.
 In both cases, the effect was a feeling of irritation!

 Editor: Travis May